storacha/specs/w3-replication.md

 1. Provided `blob.digest` is not a valid [multihash].
 1. Provided `blob.digest` [multihash] hashing algorithm is not supported.
 1. Provided `replicas` is not an unsigned integer greater than 0.
-1. Provided `location` commitment is invalid or has been revoked.
+1. Provided `site` is a valid, non-revoked [location commitment].

 Invocation MUST succeed if non of the above is true.
-Success value MUST be an object with a `site` field set to an array of [ucan/await] of the task that produces a [location commitment](./w3-blob.md#location-commitment), one for each replica requested.
+Success value MUST be an object with a `site` field set to an array of [ucan/await] of the task that produces a [location commitment], one for each replica requested.

 Task linked from the `site` of the success value MUST be present in the receipt effects _(`fx` field)_.